Seneca-ICTOER/OSL645/docs/Labs/lab1a.md

 3. Your screen should clear and indicate that you have proved that you have successfully logged in.

+4. Call your professor over to record your grade.

 ## Linux Practice Questions

 The purpose of this section is to obtain **extra practice** to help with **quizzes**, your **midterm**, and your **final exam**.